pschaus/LINFO1121/source/part4/ex2.rst

-* Why not just use ``(int) bits`` (casting from long to int)?
-Hint: The reference book suggests that a good hash function should use all bits for its calculation.
+* Why not simply use ``(int) bits`` (casting from ``long`` to ``int``)?
+Hint: The textbook suggests that a good hash function should use all bits in its calculation.
 Why?
-* A double in Java is represented in 64 bits as :math:`(-1)^s \times m \times 2^{(e - 1023)}`.
-The first bit :math:`s` is the sign, the next 11 bits represent the exponent in binary form and the last 52 bits represent the mantissa (decimal part) in binary form.
-Do a positive decimal number and its opposite get different hash functions?
+* A ``double`` in Java is represented in 64 bits as :math:`(-1)^s \times m \times 2^{(e - 1023)}`.
+The first bit :math:`s` is the sign bit, the next 11 bits represent the exponent in binary, and the last 52 bits represent the mantissa (significand).
+Do a positive floating-point number and its opposite receive different hash codes?

 .. answer::

    Oui un décimal positif et son opposé n'obtiennent pas les mêmes fonction de hachage.
 Exemple hashCode(6.0)=1075314688, alors que hashCode(-6L)=-1072168960.
 Vous pouvez leur dire de tester directement dans Java :-)
    On pourrait penser que le xor suivi du casting ne prenne pas en compte les 32 premiers bits (dont le bit de poids fort).
-   Mais grâce (bits ``>>>`` 32), tous les bits auront bien un impact sur la fonction de hachage.
-Propritété évidemment souhaitable pour éviter les collisions et obtenir une mapping le plus réparti possible sur les int. (il faut que deux double/long "adjacent" (+1, -1, *2, ...) soient "éloignés" les un des autres quand ils sont hashés).
+   Mais grâce à (bits ``>>>`` 32), tous les bits auront bien un impact sur la fonction de hachage.
+Propriété évidemment souhaitable pour éviter les collisions et obtenir un mapping le plus réparti possible sur les int (il faut que deux double/long "adjacents" (+1, -1, \*2, ...) soient "éloignés" les uns des autres quand ils sont hashés).

 Exercise 4.2.2 (Hash and casting of integers)
-"""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""

-* Is the hash function of a 32-bit integer the same as the hash function of the same integer that would be double-cast?
+* Is the hash code of a 32-bit integer the same as the hash code of the same integer cast to a ``double``?

   .. answer::